Since 2009, we have produced over 100 performances and skits.

 Who are we?

 The Magnificent Journey is a 501 (c) (3) not for profit corporation that was formed in 2009.
 Since that time, the two arms of the corporation, "Drama with a Point" and "The Fellowship of Christian Swordsmen" have performed around 200 skits and demonstrations for churches, The Salvation Army, Child Evangelism Fellowship, youth and children's groups, Vacation Bible Schools, One Act Play competitions, libraries, civic organizations as well as teaching theatrical fighting classes at Tyler Civic Theatre for ten summers, and even organized line parties for charity and participated in two Ballet performances!
+The Magnificent Journey’s latest endeavors include a full-scale and original musical production in 2022 which raised over $8,000 for two local-profits.

 Goal